 +1-877-825-3327

 Summary: Crohn's disease (CD) is a long-lasting condition causing inflammation that can affect any part of the gut.
 The purpose of this study is to evaluate the efficacy and safety of TAK-279 versus placebo in participants with moderately to severely active Crohn's disease (CD).
 The main aim of this study is to learn if the 3 different doses of TAK-279 reduce bowel inflammation and ulcers in the bowel compared to the placebo after 12 weeks of treatment.
-Another aim is to compare any medical problems that participants have when they take TAK-279 or placebo and how well the participants tolerate any problems.
+Another aim is to compare any medical problems that participants have when they take TAK-279 or placebo and how well the participants tolerate medical problems.
 An endoscopy will be used to check the bowel for inflammation.
 The participants will be treated with TAK-279 for 52 weeks (1 year).
-During the study, participants will visit their study clinic 15 times.t
+During the study, participants will visit their study clinic 15 times.

 Eligibility: